nonstoptimm/spl-pirates/SOEPQ8_StatisticalTests/README.md

 Datafile: 		no immediate import data in this quantlet, see SOEPQ1

-Input: 			'Usage of merged and filtered dataset generated in SOEPQ1, the subdataset generated in SOEPQ6 and and regression models in SOEPQ7'
+Input: 			'Usage of merged and filtered dataset generated in SOEPQ1, the sub dataset generated in SOEPQ6 and and regression models in SOEPQ7'

 Output:  		'Robust regression estimation for a given regression input'